 20 Nov Boundaries are Good!

-The best method to avoid all the consequences is to create a revocable living trust.
-If the asset is properly titled in the revocable living trust then:
+The best method for handling assets is to create a revocable living trust.
+If the asset is properly titled in the revocable living trust, then:

 - There is access to the account or asset during a time of disability to pay bills.